armandmcqueen/tf-tp-hvd-sm/README.md

    a) S3_BUCKET variable must point to an existing bucket in the same region in which you are planning to do SageMaker training.

-   b) STAGE_DIR varibale must point to a volume with 50 - 100 GB of available space.
+   b) STAGE_DIR variable must point to a volume with 50 - 100 GB of available space.

 2. Execute ```./prepare-s3-bucket.sh``` to stage data and code needed for distributed training in an S3 bucket.